mongodb/mongo-php-library/src/Codec/architecture.md

 collections, databases, and the client object itself.

 When writing data, any operation that takes an entire document will use the codec to automatically encode the document.
-This is limited to `insertOne`, `insertMany`, `replaceOne`, and `findOneAndReplace` operations in collections. `update` operations will not use the codec to encode documents, as they only support update operators and can't work with the entire document.
+This is limited to `insertOne`, `insertMany`, `replaceOne`, and `findOneAndReplace` operations in collections as well as `insertOne` and `replaceOne` operations in bulk writes. `update` operations will not use the codec to encode documents, as they only support update operators and can't work with the entire document.

 ### Codecs and type maps